Hendrix-CS/csci150/index.md

 <!-- |9 | [Class reading]({{site.baseurl}}/homework/class-reading.pdf) | F Nov 15 | W Nov 20 | -->

-There will often be short homework assignments to be completed over the weekend, assigned on Friday and due Wednesday, sometimes with a corresponding quiz at the beginning of class on Wednesday.
+There will often be short homework assignments to be completed over the weekend, typically assigned on Friday and due Wednesday.

 Homework will generally be turned in electronically [via this Google form]({{ site.submission }}).